tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 Jekyll is awesome, because Ruby is awesome, because Matz is awesome and because [GitHub Pages](https://pages.github.com/) are outstanding.
 Some time ago you could not keep sources private and HTTP traffic secure, however its 2018 now, and GitHub improved greatly.

 Jay has tons of [themes](http://lmgtfy.com/?q=jekyll+themes) and it is extremely easy to setup in GitHub.
-Jekyll is definetelly a way to go if you are looking for a SSG.
+Jekyll is definitely a way to go if you are looking for an SSG.

 Now, let me explain what is the downside here.
 I like Ruby, really, it is an awesome duck-typing language which is outstanding for web prototyping and [DSLs](https://en.wikipedia.org/wiki/Domain-specific_language), however I do not like manage environments too much.
 Since my main language is Python there are already conda, pip, pipenv and who knows what else lives on my machine.
 In my humble opinion SSG in python sucks and managing rvm or rbenv will not make my life easier.
 So, sorry, Jekyll, you are a nice guy but we have to break up, the problem was me.